maxxiimo/the-front-end-manifesto/Foundation Styles.md

       border: 1px solid $border
       @include border-radius(8px)

-So to keep it DRY:
+So to keep it DRY we consolidate common code between the two:

     #main,
     .span3 aside